oidc-sweden/specifications/swedish-oidc-fed-profile.md

 <a name="oidc-request-parameters"></a>
 ### 6.1.
 OIDC Request Parameters

-\[[OpenID federation](#openid-federation)\] section 11 specifies the OPTIONAL inclusion of the request parameter `trust_chain` in OIDC requests.
+Section 11 of \[[OpenID federation](#openid-federation)\] specifies the OPTIONAL inclusion of the request parameter `trust_chain` in OIDC requests.
 The challenge with this request parameter is that it imposes requirements on the receiving OP to check the consistency of its content.

 This profile includes requirements for Resolvers as the source of validated federation service data, making this `trust_chain` parameter obsolete.
 The OP is only expected to use this Resolver to obtain trusted federation service data, including trusted and processed metadata, as well as trusted and validated Trust Marks.

 Implementations of this profile MUST NOT include the `trust_chain` parameter in OIDC requests.
 An OP receiving a request that includes `trust_chain` parameter MAY choose to either respond with an error, or to process the request according to the processing requirements specified in OpenID federation.

 <a name="normative-references"></a>
 ## 7. Normative References